 At EZ-CRETE, we love this question because it means you are building your deck with care and attention, just the way we build all our products.
-And, just like using our products, it’s pretty straightforward to determine how many EZ-TUBE precast footings you’ll need once you determine the live and dead loads of your deck – and the tributary loads, or the portion of the ‘live’ and ‘dead’ load carried by the footings only, not the ledger board.
+And, just like using our products, it’s pretty straightforward to determine how many EZ-TUBE precast footings you’ll need once you determine the live and dead loads of your deck (or any structure for that matter) – and the tributary loads, or the portion of the ‘live’ and ‘dead’ load carried by the footings only, not the ledger board.

 To determine the live load (that dynamic load that changes when people, snow, furniture etc. move on and off the deck) multiply the square footage of the deck by 40 pounds per square foot.
 Your live load may change depending on where you are located.
 Check with your local code official to make sure your live load falls within this range.

 For your dead load, figure 15 pounds per square foot, for a total load of 55 psf (depending on your location).